Arcadia Township, Manistee County, Michigan: History

 European settlement in Arcadia dates to 1866, when Dr. W. L. Dempster, G. W. Boss, and H. Huntington settled on Bar Lake, so named because a large sandbar separates it from Lake Michigan (the lake is now called Arcadia Lake).
 The township was organized soon after, in 1870.
 The village of Arcadia was founded in 1880.

 In 1882 another village was founded on Bar Lake called Burnhamville and centered around a lumber mill.
 It had its own post office until 1895.

 Arcadia's early history was dominated by Henry Starke, a Milwaukeean who established a lucrative lumber mill.
 Starke also established Trinity Lutheran Church, Arcadia's most prominent structure and a Michigan state historic site.
 The town thrived as a lumber town through the early 1900s.
 In 1906 Starke's lumber mill burned to the ground and was replaced by the Arcadia Furniture Factory.

 The town is the birthplace of Harriet Quimby, America's first female aviator.
 This is memorialized by a Michigan historical marker.

 For a list of other Michigan historical markers in the area, see Manistee County, Michigan.

 Geography

+Arcadia Township occupies the northwest corner of Manistee County.
+It is bordered to the north by Benzie County and to the west by Lake Michigan.
+Neighboring Manistee County townships are Pleasanton Township to the east, Bear Lake Township touching the southeast corner, and Onekama Township to the south.

-According to the United States Census Bureau, the township has a total area of 19.0 square miles (49.1 km2), of which 18.6 square miles (48.3 km2) is land and 0.3 square mile (0.8 km2) (1.69%) is water.
+According to the United States Census Bureau, Arcadia Township has a total area of 19.0 sqmi, of which 18.6 sqmi are land and 0.4 sqmi, or 2.04%, are water.

+M-22 is the primary thoroughfare within the township, running north–south.